illuzor/Android-Communication-Extension-ANE/README.md

 Features:

-	- dial phone number
+	- dial phone number;
-	- call phone number
+	- call phone number;
-	- send sms
+	- send sms;
-	- send email
+	- send email (attachments supported).

 Important!
-Be shure, that you are using latest version of AIR SDK.
-This ANE builded for 14.0
+Be shure you are using latest version of AIR SDK.
+This ANE builded for 15.0

 How to use: